xdevplatform/tweet_parser/README.md

 - have a corresponding method named `get_<property>(tweet)` in the `getter_methods` module that implements the logic, nested uner the appropriate submodule (a text property probably lives under the `getter_methods.tweet_text` submodule)
-- provide the exact same output for original format and activity-streams format Tweet input
+- provide the exact same output for original format and activity-streams format Tweet input, except in the case where certain information is unavailable (see `get_poll_options`).

 In general, prefer that the `get_<property>` work on a simple Tweet dictionary as well as a Tweet object (this makes unit testing easier).
 This means that you might use